Take a train to Barcelona and beyond with our top selection of day trips from Catalonia’s capital.

 Take a train to Tarragona, just 31 mins from Barcelona, for a unique combination of beautiful beaches and Roman ruins.
 Wander down the port city’s cobbled lanes, stopping in at the Roman amphitheatre and mosaic museum, before feasting on fresh fish in the city’s medieval centre.
 Tarragona’s towering cathedral is a highlight, as is the Pont del Diable (Devil’s Bridge), an aqueduct included in the city’s ensemble of UNESCO World Heritage sites.

 Just 1 hr 9 mins north of Barcelona, en route to the Pyrenees, lies the lively town of Vic, a medieval town known for its rich culture and cured meats.
 A blend of Modernista buildings and medieval architecture makes this Catalan town feel both traditional and lively.
 Find a shady cafe in the Plaça Major and enjoy a glass of vermut with a plate of embutidos (cured, dry sausage).
-Don’t miss a December trip to Vic when the town puts on its famous annual medieval market, this year from 6-8 December 2019.
+Don’t miss a December trip to Vic when the town puts on its famous annual medieval market.

 Image credits top to bottom: Colourful houses in Girona iStock ©KavalenkavaVolha, Cycling Girona iStock ©xavierarnau, Monastery of Montserrat iStock ©Mikhail Akkuratov, Coast, Tarragona, Catalunya Spain iStock ©Gerold Grotelueschen